dadi/test-tools/README.md

 ## API data script

-Tests a script of database operations against an API data connector, using Mocha.
+Tests a snapshot of database operations against an API data connector, using Mocha.

 ### Usage